-It’s Friday evening and it just might be the 10th time you’re listening to Mariah Carey’s Without You from 26 (you have just done the math) years ago.
-Thinking there’s still work you might do.
-Staring in front of the computer.
+It’s Friday evening and it just might be the tenth time you’re listening to Mariah Carey’s Without You from twenty six (you’ve just done the math) years ago.
+You’re thinking there’s still work you might do.
+Staring in front of the computer, but not at the computer.
 Thinking wtf.
-The song is coming to an end on Youtube, so in order to not let another song begin and ruin your trip, you rewind it.
+The song is coming to an end on YouTube, so in order to not let another song begin and ruin your trip, you rewind it.
 On again.
-It’s not on your laptop, it’s on tv, so you can stare at the tv, it’s bigger and louder, so you can still have your laptop and wait for a sign.
+It’s not on your laptop, it’s on tv, so you can stare at the tv, it’s bigger and louder.
+You, still, have your laptop to wait for a sign.
 Is this it?

 Technology has certainly played a role in popularizing the hermit trend.
 Writing for the New York Times in 2016, Molly Young suggests that services like Tinder, Netflix, Seamless, and Postmates have enabled today’s young people to abandon themselves to the comforts of convenience.
 “It’s like pouring your money into a savings account,” she writes of the choice to stay in over going out.
 “You’ll grow marginally; you’ll stay safe; your expectations will be met and never exceeded.”
 Heading out to a party or an art opening, Young writes, is more of a gamble.
 Maybe you’ll have an amazing night you’ll always remember, but more likely you’ll just stand around awkwardly and blow $60 on cocktails.
 Young’s theory suggests that Netflix and its ilk are facilitating our desire to stay in, rather than compelling us to do so.

 Which is rather sad for someone like me who likes to pick up on the energy in the room, club, when everyone’s dancing and has a great time to the best music in the most fun atmosphere ever.
 I love that s*it!
 But here comes the tricky part.
-I love it just as much as I love the super cozy mood you can only have with the family.
-It’s still about the energy.
+I love it just as much as I love the super cozy mood you can only have within the family.
+It’s about the energy.